akutzer/semantic-retrieval/TASKS.md

 Try to find a good split ratio (80%-10%-10%, ...), search for typical ratios for similarly sized datasets.

 ### Classes for loading the dataset
-Write a Python class for efficient loading of these datasets.
+Write a Python class for efficient loading to be capable of working with both of the dataset types.

-The task is to create a Python class that takes the paths to the dataset files as input and can be used as either a map-style dataset or an iterable-style dataset. \
+The task is to create a Python class that takes the paths to the dataset files as input and can be used as either a *map-style* dataset or an *iterable-style* dataset. \
 A *map-style* dataset works like a list, so given an index i, return the i-the triple.
 An *iterable-style* iterates over the set of triples. \
 At each iteration/index, the output should be either just the triple of IDs or the triple with the IDs replaces by the actual strings.